net-daemon/docs/docs/v2/hass_model/hass_model_codegen.md

 The code generator is installed as a [.NET global tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) via the following command:

 ```
-dotnet tool install -g JoySoftware.NetDaemon.HassModel.CodeGen
+dotnet tool install -g JoySoftware.NetDaemon.HassModel.CodeGen --version 22.1.x
 ```

-*While in preview, it is required to include the -version of the most recent version explicitly.
-Please check https://www.nuget.org/packages/JoySoftware.NetDaemon.HassModel.CodeGen/ for the latest version*
+Please see what the [latest released version of V2](https://github.com/net-daemon/netdaemon_v2/releases/latest) for correct version.

+For V3 version of runtime please see the V3 docs!

 After it is installed as a global tool it can be run with the command: